KMK-HEOR/KMK-HEOR.github.io/docs/basic.md

     - No effect on project delivery: Meet expecation
     - No effect on project delivery with back-up: Partial meet expectation
     - Delay delivery: Not acceptable
+- More than 3 days
+  - For example: Special family reason that you need to take days off 2 weeks
+  - Please notify team lead and explain the reason why you need these times off, your team lead can decide to approve ot not
+  - Team lead will help find back-up person for all on-going project and please help on transition
+  - *This should be a really rare situation for almost everyone*
+  - Performance review expectation:
+    - No effect on performance review